fesiddi/ba_trips_api/README.md

 1. Before starting to use the application a new user need to be registered with the following endpoint:

-- POST /api/auth/register: Register a new user
+- `POST /api/auth/register`: Register a new user

 2. Then we have to login in order to obtain the bearer token that we will use for the API endpoints:

-- POST /api/auth/login: Login with the created user
+- `POST /api/auth/login`: Login with the created user

 ## API Endpoints

-- GET /api/trips: List all the user saved trips
+- `GET /api/trips`: List all the user saved trips

-- POST /api/trips: Save a trip
+- `POST /api/trips`: Save a trip

-- GET /api/trips/search: Search trips using 3rd party API
+- `GET /api/trips/search`: Search trips using 3rd party API

-- DELETE /api/trips/:id: Delete a trip
+- `DELETE /api/trips/:id`: Delete a trip

 ## License